AlinaGoaga/CV/README.md

 Academy of Economic Studies, Bucharest (2008 to 2010)

-- Bachelor's Degree in Marketing (Graduated as Valedictorian) Academy of Economic Studies, Bucharest (2005 to 2008)
-* * Included: maths, statistics and econometrics
+- Bachelor's Degree in Marketing (Graduated as Valedictorian) Academy of Economic Studies, Bucharest (2005 to 2008).
+Included: maths, statistics and econometrics.

 #### Any other qualifications